 As the saying goes, "anything they can eat we can eat vegan."
 And while that's mostly true, I think it has tricked us into feeling invincible, like we can also make any vegan recipe oil-free, nut-free, soy-free, sugar-free, grain-free, etc.

 From flax eggs to aquafaba, vegan baking calls for a wide variety of ingredients as a replacement for eggs.
 The reason for this is that it depends on the role eggs play in the non-vegan version of the recipe.
-Were they primarily for moisture, leavening, binding, or a combination of these?
+Were they primarily for moisture, leavening, or binding, or maybe a combination of all three?

-While it's good to have a general understanding of egg replacers, it really isn't necessary if you plan to only follow vegan recipes.
+While it's nice to have a general understanding of egg replacers, it really isn't necessary if you plan to bake with vegan recipes.

 A lot of people tend to focus on "figuring out" egg replacers when they first go vegan, but it's more complicated than just having a handy chart to refer to.
 Save yourself some headache, and don't obsess over having a foolproof plan for replacing eggs in every scenario.
 There are too many variables.